8 Practical Techniques to Improve Knowledge Management

 A significant amount of supervisor time in contact centers is spent answering agent questions.
 These questions may be asked in person, or for distributed or remote teams, via instant messenger, Slack, or other collaboration tools.

 Answering these questions once is a huge waste of time.
-The answers should be stored in a knowledge base that has the ability to make some information customer-facing and some internal-facing only.
+The answers should be stored in a knowledge base with an integrated knowledge base software that has the ability to make some information customer-facing and some internal-facing only.
 Agents should then be trained to query that knowledge base before reaching out to a supervisor for help.
 And for those of us doing live quality monitoring or who have screen recording available, be sure to check that agents are searching the knowledge base as part of their troubleshooting process.

 6. Capture what customers are asking